-This course involves the study of puzzles, compound interest and investment portfolios, set theory, probability, polynomial exponential logarithmic and sinusoidal functions, current events in math.
+This course involves the study of Combinatorics, Geometric exploration of conics and fractals, Graphical analysis of polynomial, logarithmic, exponential and sinusoidal functions, regression analysis, and financial planning.

 This is a course for students who DO NOT need to study Calculus in a post-secondary institution.